jdh-observer/52s3BFHa5Miy/article.md

 ### Implementation in Voyager

 Once all preparatory materials and mappings were complete, we came together to implement the content and configure the tours in Voyager.
-The final version of our implementation is embedded below ([Figure 14](#anchor-figure-14-*)) and can be accessed via the [PURE3D Project website](https://pure3d.eu/25northumberlandrd/) and will be included within the [PURE3D Infrastructure](https://editions.pure3d.eu/index.html).
+The implementation is embedded below ([Figure 14](#anchor-figure-14-*)) and can be accessed via the [PURE3D Infrastructure](https://editions.pure3d.eu/project/1/edition/1/index.html).

 ```python tags=["figure-14-*", "anchor-figure-14-*"]
 from IPython.display import HTML, display